mosip/id-authentication/kernel/kernel-keymanager-service/README.md

 ### Linux (Docker)

-1. (First time only) Build kernel-keymanager-softhsm docker image using kernel-keymanager-softhsm Dockerfile in softhsm directory with command:
+1. (First time only) Rename the  kernel-keymanager-softhsm Dockerfile in softhsm directory to `Dockerfile`.
+Build kernel-keymanager-softhsm docker image using this Dockerfile with command:
 ```
 docker build --build-arg softhsm_pin=1234 --tag kernel-keymanager-softhsm:0.1 .
 ```